Are you ready to learn…

 Metal – Pungent

-Now this is different than the Ayuvedic model.
+This is different than the Ayurvedic model.
 They also correspond to the elements.
-They use, five elements.
+They use five elements.
 They use the different ones with those other four we talked about (water, fire, earth, and air) and the ether.
 And then correspond two tastes each of them, but that’s a topic for another time.

 Here we’re talking about the Chinese model and how they use it.
-Now the five elements are often also called the five seasons or the five rhythms and go by other names.
+Now the five elements are often also called the five seasons or the five rhythms.
 And the idea is really that with each one of these, you have a different corresponding aspect of nature.
 Here we’re talking about the taste so let’s dive into it.

 Water Element – Salt Taste

 Starting with the water element.
-We have the salty taste.
-This is a pretty easy one to remember if you just think in terms of salt water and if you look a little bit deeper with the water element, you have the kidneys and bladder, right?
+These have a salty taste.
+This is a pretty easy one to remember if you just think in terms of saltwater and if you look a little bit deeper with the water element, you have the kidneys and bladder, right?
 This is kind of our filtration and excretion system of the water, of the body, which has a lot to do with the minerals, aka the salty tastes.
 The salt taste is not just salt itself, although that’s a piece of it, but also has to do largely with the mineral taste because basically that’s what salt happens to be.

 Wood Element – Sour Taste

 Let’s move on to the wood element here.
 We have this sour taste corresponding to the wood element with the liver and gallbladder.
-Now, with the sour taste, the most notable example of that would be citrus fruits, right?
+Now, with the sour taste, the most notable example of that would be citrus fruits.
 We have oranges, lemons, limes, that sort of thing.
 But many fruits are actually sour.
 Berries are sour, definitely have some sweetness to them, but it depends on how ripe they are.
-Pomegranates, many other fruits.
-Often with fruits, part of the sour taste is because of vitamin C. If you’ve ever tried just straight ascorbic acid, you know, it’s a pretty sour tasting substance.
+Often with fruits, part of the sour taste is because of vitamin C. If you’ve ever tried just straight ascorbic acid, you know, it’s a pretty sour-tasting substance.
 But along with vitamin C, you have bioflavonoids and other things that lend that sour taste.

 Fire Element – Bitter Taste

 Next up, we have fire.
-Now when you think of fire initially you might think of pungency or the spicy taste, but that just doesn’t happen to be the case.
-A way to think about fire corresponding to the bitter taste is there kind of working a little bit in opposite, right?
-If you have a fire, you kind of have outward expression of a lot of energy going on and that often happens with the fire element that can get out of control, burn too bright, that sort of thing.
+Now when you think of fire initially you might think of pungency or the spicy taste, but that is the Metal element.
+A way to think about fire corresponding to the bitter taste is there kind of working a little bit in the opposite, right?
+If you have a fire, you kind of have an outward expression of a lot of energy going on and that often happens with the fire element that can get out of control, burn too bright, that sort of thing.

 Well, the bitter taste has a cool in downward bearing action.
 If you’ve ever tasted something extremely bitter, you may notice that it can actually send shivers down your spine, right?
 So this bitter taste can help to dampen the fire when that may be needed.
 So the bitter taste, it’s trying to close down the fire.
 That’s one way you can think of the fire element corresponding to bitter.